spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Creating a VMware Cluster

-The following steps need to be performed to provision a new VMware cluster:-
+The following steps need to be performed to provision a new VMware cluster:

 * Provide basic cluster information like name, description, and tags.
 Tags are currently not propagated to the VMs deployed on the cloud/data center environments.
 * Select a cluster profile created for the VMware environment.
 The profile definition will be used as the cluster construction template.